 Blockchain is a digital transaction and identity platform that operates as a digital ledger.
-Blockchains work by maintaining an updated list of all transactions.
+Blockchain technology works by maintaining an updated list of all transactions.

 So, what is blockchain?
 The power of blockchain is in the decentralized ledger, which keeps a record of each transaction that occurs across a fully distributed peer-to-peer network.
 Blockchains can be public or private.
 Blockchain technology can be used for identity and verification due to its strong cryptography that validates and chains together blocks of transactions, making it very difficult to tamper with or manipulate a transaction record.